mdgolammafuz/AeroCast/docs/README_GRU.md

-# GRU Weather Forecaster – Internal Module of AeroCast++
+# GRU Weather Forecaster – Internal Module of AeroCast

 > Predicting tomorrow’s temperature using 10 days of weather sequences
 > Powered by PyTorch GRU | Deployed as part of AeroCast’s real-time forecasting pipeline